Deadline for First Proposals

 The RiHN has around £1.2m available for research projects, which will be awarded to successful proposals by its expert assessment panels.
 These panels will have cross-disciplinary representation and expertise from both academia and practice.
 We aim to award funding in tranches, with our first deadline for proposals being 2pm on Friday 30th October 2020.
 A second deadline is expected to be in early 2021, however, this is subject to availability of funding in each research theme and potential changes to our topics of interest.
 We reserve the right to close the funding competition earlier or extend deadlines.

 Please give full consideration of the time needed to develop your research proposition, secure collaborators, and prepare the necessary institutional information and permissions.
 RiHN may be able to assist early career researchers to establish links with external partners, although this is not guaranteed and such requests should be made as early as possible.
 All awards are subject to EPSRC funding rules and institutional acceptance of conditions set out in the guidance.
+Please note: if you have any queries about the programme or application process, email Dr Dharm Kapletia or Professor Wendy Phillips.

 This research is focused on the development and evaluation of field deployable Additive Manufacturing processes and systems for the creation of custom medical devices.
 Proposals may focus attention on where advances in Additive Manufacturing could deliver much needed availability of medical equipment, or the (re)design of bespoke products to better respond to emerging threats associated with medical emergencies.
 Please read the detailed guidance for more information and apply using the button below.